Adaptive Force-Based Control of Dynamic Legged Locomotion over Uneven Terrain: Introduction

 \subsubsection{Online Learning}

-To address inaccuracies in model-based controllers, researchers have explored an alternative approach using online learning, particularly supervised learning methods \cite{Shalev-Shwartz2011, Bottou2003, Nagabandi2019}.
-In this approach, the focus is on learning disturbances online \cite{Duong2022}, and in some cases, researchers also aim to learn the dynamics of the system itself \cite{Jiahao2022}.
+To address inaccuracies in model-based controllers, researchers have explored an alternative approach using online learning, mainly supervised learning methods \cite{Shalev-Shwartz2011, Bottou2003, Nagabandi2019}.
+In this approach, the focus is on learning disturbances online \cite{Duong2022}, and in some cases, researchers also aim to learn the dynamics of the system itself \cite{Jiahao2023OnlineRobots}.
 Furthermore, this approach has been successfully applied for online calibration of kinematic parameters in legged robots \cite{Yang2022a}.
-In addition to that, in a recent study, a Lipschitz network method has been developed to bridge the model-reality gap in real-time \cite{Zhou2022}.
-The online learning method shares a close relationship with adaptive control, and numerous studies have explored the combination of these two approaches \cite{Annaswamy2021}.
+In addition, a recent study has developed a Lipschitz network method to bridge the model-reality gap in real-time \cite{Zhou2022}.
+The online learning method is closely related to adaptive control, and numerous studies have explored combining these two approaches \cite{Annaswamy2021}.
 This combination aims to leverage the advantages of both methods, allowing for dynamic adaptation and continuous learning from real-time data to improve control system performance.
 Perhaps closest to our work in terms of online adaption is the learning method presented in \cite{Sun2021} for legged robots.
 The authors correct the model behind the controller using a supervised learner while the robot is walking in an unknown environment.
-The data is collected during the robot's operation to learn a linear residual model which can compensate for system errors.
+The data is collected during the robot's operation to learn a linear residual model that can compensate for system errors.
 However, in the transition from simulation to experiment, the acceleration estimators make noisy data required for training the model.
 As a result, the method is only applied to estimate the linear terms since the angular terms data proved to be too noisy to be helpful in the model.